-- Toolkit libraries contain a broad set of capabilities related to the computations needed for "observation geometry" and time conversions. - Broad categories are enumerated on the next several pages - Caution: not all functionality is present in all four language versions of the Toolkit library. - The Fortran (SPICE) and C (CSPICE) Toolkits provide virtually identical functionality. - The IDL (Icy) Toolkit duplicates most functionality from the C Toolkit wrapper routines. - The MATLAB (Mice) Toolkit provides interfaces to those routines NAIF considers the most often needed by users. - " Where not needed, a module is not implemented.
+- Toolkit libraries contain a broad set of capabilities related to the computations needed for "observation geometry" and time conversions. - Not all functionality is present in all four language versions of the Toolkit library. - The Fortran (Toolkit) and C (CSPICE) Toolkits provide almost identical functionality. - The IDL (Icy) Toolkit duplicates most functionality available in the C Toolkit wrapper routines. - The Matlab (Mice) Toolkit provides interfaces to those routines NAIF considers the most often needed by users.